MS In Data Science

 - Bachelor’s Degree from a regionally accredited college or university (or the recognized equivalent from an international institution)

-- Minimum quantitative GRE Score of 156
+- Competitive Applicants Typically Earn a Quantitative GRE Score of 156 or higher

 - Minimum GPA of 2.5